NisreenFarhoud/Bash-Cheatsheet/README.md

   Hello World!
 ```
 Using redirection, you can send the output to a file instead. <br>
-Passing multiply files as parameters will concatenate the files and then print to standard ouput.
+Passing multiply files as parameters will concatenate the files and then print to standard output.
 For example, "file1.txt" contains the phrase "Hello" while file2.txt contains the phrase "World".
 ```
   $ cat file1.txt file2.txt